Published: June 30, 2020. Updated [June 17, 2022]

 3. Gather as much data as possible.

 Aside from your internal metrics, you need to examine external data to fully understand the opportunities within your industry and marketplace.
-In fact, organizations that adopt data-driven territory design see up to 30 percent higher quota attainment.
+In fact, organizations that adopt data-driven sales territory planning see up to 30 percent higher quota attainment.

-There are three key data sources you should tap into to guide your sales territory design:
+There are three key data sources you should consider when creating your sales territory plan:

 - Internally Generated Data: This is the data you’ve already partially examined in the first planning step related to customers, prospects, and potentials.
 For most companies, this is commonly sourced from a firm’s CRM, ERP, or spreadsheets.

-- Geospatial Data: You should analyze geographic data for territory design and analysis, including the location of your existing customers, prospects, and potential opportunities.
+- Geospatial Data: You should analyze geographic data for sales territory mapping and analysis, including the location of your existing customers, prospects, and potential opportunities.
 This helps you identify where your target companies are located and where you may need additional resources to cover.

 - Market Data: It’s important to be aware of economic and industry trends.
 The demographic information that’s available from public sector sources and other data that can be purchased from third-party vendors can help you stay on top of potential market factors.